Regenerating self, society and place

 - Presentations are on July 22nd at the Tuinen van West, Amsterdam

 - This course is for 3rd year Bachelor’s, Master’s, PhD and Honours students from TU/e, WUR and UU.
-If you are not enrolled in one of these institutions you can participate paying a fee.

 - The language of instruction is English.